canvas-medical/documentation/collections/_api/appointment.md

             create_description:
                 Currently, Canvas only supports creating an appointment with the status "proposed".
 Any other input will be ignored.
 If no status is added it defaults to "proposed".
 A status can be updated later using the [Appointment Update](/api/appointment/#update) endpoint.
             update_description: >-
-              The update endpoint supports the following statuses: **proposed, pending, booked, arrived, fulfilled, cancelled, noshow, checked-in** <br><br> We currently do not support marking an appointment as entered-in-error or waitlist.
+              The update endpoint supports the following statuses: **proposed, pending, booked, arrived, fulfilled, cancelled, noshow, checked-in** <br><br> Canvas currently does not support marking an appointment as entered-in-error or waitlist.
 See [Appointment Read](/api/appointment/#read) for a better understanding of how these FHIR statuses are mapping in Canvas. <br><br>Once an appointment's status is updated to "cancelled" it cannot be changed to a different status.
 If the status is removed, the update will default to what it was previously set to.
           - name: appointmentType
             type: json
             description: >-